I. The Text They Read at Funerals

 The parent who hits a child and calls it discipline is not a magistrate.
 But the Garuda Purana’s category is not about political office.
 It is about the use of power over those who cannot refuse it.
 The child cannot leave.
 Cannot negotiate.
 Cannot appeal to anyone who will actually help.
 The child absorbs.

 The parent who used the child’s dependence to manage their own anxiety, shame, and need for control is in this category.
 Power exercised against the structurally unable to refuse.
-Justified by the role.
-Unaccountable to anyone.
+Justified by the role; unaccountable to anyone.

 On the real plane: Sukaramukham is a house the children left and do not return to.
 It is a phone that does not ring.
 It is the absenteeism noted at the deathbed.
+It is the silence of someone who mistook fear for respect, discovering too late that:

-1. Fear produces compliance; and
+Fear produces compliance;

 The beating administered.
 The recovery.
 The beating again.
 The term running on its own schedule.